James Dunne O'Connell

-James Dunne O'Connell (September 25, 1899 – July 28, 1984) was a United States Army Lieutenant General who was noteworthy for serving as Chief of the United States Army Signal Corps.
+James Dunne O'Connell (25 September 1899 – 28 July 1984) was a United States Army Lieutenant General who was noteworthy for serving as Chief of the United States Army Signal Corps.

 Early life

-O'Connell was born in Chicago, Illinois on September 25, 1899.
+O'Connell was born in Chicago, Illinois, on 25 September 1899.
 He was educated in Chicago, graduated from the United States Military Academy at West Point in 1922 and was commissioned a Second Lieutenant of infantry.

 Start of military career

 After completing his initial infantry assignment, in 1925 O'Connell graduated from the Signal School at Camp Alfred Vail, New Jersey.

 During the early 1920s he served as communications officer for the 35th Infantry Regiment at Schofield Barracks, Hawaii, and commanded a company in the 24th Infantry Regiment.

 In 1928 O'Connell was assigned as an instructor at the Signal School.
 In 1930 he received a master's degree in communications engineering from Yale University.

 O'Connell graduated from the Army's Command and General Staff College in 1937.
 He was then assigned to Fort Monmouth, New Jersey, first as a project officer and later as executive officer (second in command) of the Army's Signal Corps Laboratories.